 The main reason to purchase an accessory warranty is to supplement another extended warranty, like a bumper-to-bumper plan, that excludes coverage for some of these parts.
 While an accessory warranty can be useful on its own, it doesn’t cover the most important vehicle systems and components.

-A rust and corrosion warranty specifically covers car parts that get damaged or fail due to rust or corrosion.
+A rust and corrosion warranty specifically covers car parts damaged or failed due to rust or corrosion.
 Some manufacturer warranties include coverage for rust and corrosion, but not all do.

 You might purchase a rust and corrosion warranty if your vehicle is older or if you live in an area with wet weather or snowy winters.
-Salt is often used to de-ice roadways and can cause cars to rust, which may accelerate corrosion.
+Salt used to de-ice roadways can cause cars to rust, which may accelerate corrosion.

 Secure.
 Free.
 Easy-to-use.